-The tail rider indicates when a vehicle is overtaking or slowing down to follow the pack (call out “CAR PASSING” or “CAR BACK”).
-If there is also an approaching vehicle, the lead rider calls out “CAR UP”.
-If it is dangerous for the vehicle to pass, the tail rider should not signal to the motorist to pass, but only if absolutely certain that passing is safe; otherwise, it is best left to the judgement of the motorist.
+The tail rider indicates when a vehicle is overtaking or slowing down to follow the group (call out “CAR PASSING” or “CAR BACK”).
+As a general rule, the tail rider should not signal to the motorist when it is safe to pass; it is best left to the judgement of the motorist.

-Separation Between Packs
+Separation Between Groups

-Lead riders will call “STOPPING”.
+The lead rider will call “STOPPING”.
 Gear down, stop pedalling, and brake gently.
 Move completely off the road when stopping to chat, fix a flat, etc.

 Lead rider or group rider calls “SLOWING”.
 Stop pedalling and prepare to brake.
 Riders slow down in order from rear to front to avoid catching the rider ahead.